TOILET NAVIGATION

 When the season changes from autumn to winter, what stands out are the reports of outbreaks of "Norovirus".
 It is generally known that eating raw oysters is a primary source of infection; however, the cause of epidemics is school lunches, catered meals and other secondary infections during the preparation of meals.
 There are also repeated reports of infections between family members in bathrooms at home.
 We spoke with Dr. Shigeharu Oie, one of Japan's leading authorities in the prevention, disinfection, and sterilization of infectious diseases, regarding preventive measures.

-Q1.What are the kinds of "intestinal infections" that many Japanese people suffer from?
-Please inform us about the major intestinal infections.
+Q1.What are common "intestinal infections" that many Japanese people get?
+Please tell us about the major intestinal infections.

-It is always a problem when living in groups and the norovirus is extremely common.
-Outbreaks can easily occur and it is especially prominent among intestinal infections.
+Norovirus is extremely common.
+Outbreaks can easily occur when living in groups and it is especially prominent among the causes of intestinal infections.

-Every year in Japan, over 14,000 patients are reported, however, the symptoms are not serious and so there are some who do not seek medical treatment.
-Therefore the actual situation can be thought to be more than 10 times or even 100 times this number.
+Every year in Japan, more than 14,000 patients present with intestinal infections.
+However, not all symptoms are serious and thus not all people who are infected seek medical treatment.
+Therefore the actual number may be more than 10 times or even 100 times this number.
 Because there is no immunization, some people are infected multiple times.

 The most common cause of infection in Japan is the habit of eating raw oysters.
-The reason for this being common between November and February is probably because of eating raw oysters during winter.
+The reason for observing high infection rete between November and February is likely due to eating raw oysters during the winter.

-Academically, the norovirus is not limited to oysters and can be found concentrated in bivalves.
+Norovirus can be found concentrated broadly in bivalves.
 Of course, cooking it will render them safe to eat and there are also oysters that can be eaten raw in the summer such as the summer oysters from the Sea of Japan.
-All causes of infection are not because of oysters.
+Causes of norovirus infection are not limited to any certain type of oysters.

 ノロウイルスの感染サイクル

 However, there have been cases where elderly persons have died after being infected.
-In most cases, the cause of death is not the infection itself but rather choking on matter from vomiting or from dehydration because of diarrhea.
+In most cases, the cause of death is not the infection itself but rather choking on caused by vomiting or dehydration due to diarrhea.

 Additionally, in recent years in Japan, what has increased is intestinal infections caused by Campylobacter.
 Infection is caused by eating half-cooked chicken, etc. When imported frozen chicken was examined, Campylobacter was detected in almost 70%.
 Therefore, you should make sure the chicken is appropriately cooked.